History of the Supreme Court of the United States: Chase, Waite, and Fuller Courts (1864–1910)

+Following President Lincoln's 1865 assassination, the Republican-dominated Congress determined to deny Democratic president Andrew Johnson the opportunity to fill any Supreme Court seats.
+Pursuant to this goal, it passed the Judicial Circuits Act of 1866, which would have provided for the gradual elimination of seats as justices retired until reaching a membership of seven justices from the previous ten.
+John Catron had died in 1865 prior to the passage of the Judicial Circuits Act, and Johnson's then-pending nomination of Henry Stanbery to Catron's position was nullified by the act, which left the court with a membership of nine.
+James Moore Wayne died in 1867, and the abolishment of his seat left the court with a membership of eight.
+With Johnson leaving office in 1869, Congress passed the Judiciary Act of 1869, increasing the membership of the court back to nine.
+As of 2026, the court's size has since remained constant at nine members notwithstanding deaths and resignations.

-In the aftermath of the Civil War Congress passed and the states ratified the Fourteenth Amendment, which, among other things, prevented states from abridging the "privileges and immunities of citizens," from denying due process of law, and from denying equal protection of the laws to any person.
+In the aftermath of the Civil War, Congress passed and the states ratified the Fourteenth Amendment, which, among other things, prevented states from abridging the "privileges and immunities of citizens," from denying due process of law, and from denying equal protection of the laws to any person.
 Many cases that came before the Court in the post-Civil War era involved interpretation of the Fourteenth Amendment.
 In the Civil Rights Cases (1883), the Court under Chief Justice Morrison Waite held that Congress could not prohibit racial discrimination by private individuals (as opposed to governments) on the grounds of the Fourteenth Amendment.
 Later, in Plessy v.
 Ferguson (1896), the Court under Chief Justice Melville Fuller determined that the equal protection clause did not prohibit racial segregation in public facilities, as long as the facilities were equal (giving rise to the infamous term "separate but equal").
 The sole dissenter in that case was John Marshall Harlan.